Below is a partial list of articles and other works written or published by members of the faculty. See previous articles here.

 Associate Professor of Law

-Teaches: Business Corporations, Business Crimes, Liberty Seminar, Mergers & Acquisitions
+Teaches: Business Corporations, Business Crime, Liberty Seminar, and Mergers & Acquisitions

 Associate Dean of Faculty Development & Associate Professor of Law